-This journal uses the Open Journal Systems (OJS) platform developed by the Public Knowledge Project (PKP).
-For author guidance, see OJS Author's Guide.
+Authors submit via the Open Journal Systems platform developed by the Public Knowledge Project (see OJS Author's Guide).

-This journal uses the Open Journal Systems (OJS) platform developed by the Public Knowledge Project (PKP).
-For author guidance, see OJS Author's Guide.
+Authors submit via the Open Journal Systems platform developed by the Public Knowledge Project (see OJS Author's Guide).

-Welcome to Poslovna izvrsnost – Business Excellence!
-We invite original contributions aligned with the Journal's aims and scope on business performance, quality, and organizational excellence.
-We're committed to the highest ethical and professional standards in all aspects of publication.
-Please review the following guidelines carefully before submitting manuscript online.
+Welcome to Poslovna izvrsnost – Business Excellence.
+We invite original contributions aligned with the journal’s aims and scope in the fields of business performance, quality, and organizational excellence.
+We are committed to the highest ethical and professional standards in all aspects of publication.
+Please review the following guidelines carefully before submitting your manuscript online.

-The following timeline represents the typical processing flow.
+The following timeline represents the typical editorial processing flow.
 Actual durations may vary depending on the topic, quality of the submission, reviewer availability, and other factors.
-All published articles include submission, revision, acceptance, and publication dates in their metadata for full transparency.
+All published articles include submission, revision, acceptance, and publication dates to ensure full transparency.

 Initial editorial check: ~ 2 weeks